Introduction

 Strengths: GADM stands out for its detailed hierarchical representation of administrative boundaries, from national borders down to local administrative units.
 This level of detail makes it particularly useful for:

-Also, although GADM provides reasonable quality administrative boundaries for quick research purposes, the level of accuracy and maintenance of the data is not high enough.
+While GADM offers reasonable quality administrative boundaries for exploratory or research use, its level of accuracy and ongoing maintenance may not meet higher-quality or production requirements.

 Important Note: GADM’s main strength lies in its administrative boundary polygons rather than postal codes or address data.
-Organizations requiring address validation or postal code lookup functionality will need to supplement GADM with other datasets.
+Organizations needing address validation or postal code lookup will pair GADM with another dataset that covers postal data.

 Open-source Python libraries for location data